Pixel-Pile/SteamScreenshotOpener/Readme.md

 ### Wrong App Name

-If an app name is resolved incorrectly (e.g. GTAV is called "Shark Cash Cards")  you can edit `cache.json`.
+If an app name is resolved incorrectly you can edit `cache.json`.
 The file maps app ids to names.
 The file is located in a directory called `storage` next to the `.exe`.
 Close the app before editing `cache.json`.